COVID-19 Resources

 Campus Mental Health Works provides staff with the knowledge and tools they need to support themselves, their colleagues and students on campus.

-The Centre identifies and compiles best and promising programs, practices and resources to help Ontario's post-secondary institutions enhance their capacity to support student mental health and well-being.
+The Centre identifies and compiles best and promising programs, practices and resources to help Ontario's post-secondary institutions enhance their capacity to support student mental health and wellbeing.

 The Centre has you covered for upcoming events!
 Be sure to check out our calendar for upcoming forums, webinars, and conferences.